 Just as importantly, if Google discovers that a website is returning a stack of 404 errors (“404” means the page doesn’t exist), the website rankings could crash quite spectacularly as the broken links are considered to be of no value to the website, thereby reducing it’s perceived value.
 This is a very common cause of lost website rankings when web designers who don’t specialise in SEO fail to consider the consequences of their changes.
 It is vital for an established website that old page URLs are redirected to new page addresses using a 301 redirect (a piece of code that says the page has permanently moved).

-The first thing to do is identify what pages there are and test them to see if they need to redirected.
+The first thing to do is identify what pages there are and test them to see if they need to be redirected.
 As we rebuilt the Bay of Islands Travel Guide, we created redirects as we went but there were hundreds of URLs that needed to be considered, so how do we find them?
 There are various ways of doing this.
-(This next part will sound like Gobbledegook if you’re not technically-minded!)
+(This next part will sound like Gobbledegook if you’re not technically minded!)

 - Manually check your page files